jfnavarro/myVCF/README.md

 ### Main functionalities

 The tool requires login acess.
-Once the user has logged in the main page is loaded where the users can create, delete and open projects (one project per VCF files).
+Once the user has logged in, the main page is shown and here the users can create, delete and open projects (one project per VCF files).
-Once a project has been openned the user enter the VCF browser mode where different options are available:
+Once a project has been opened, the user enters the VCF browser mode where different options are available:

 * See summary statistics of the dataset.